lancemnguyen/quizify/README.md

 # Gemini Quizify

-## Overview
-Gemini Quizify is an AI-generated quiz tool designed to provide educators and students with an accessible and effective means to reinforce their understanding of various topics.
-By leveraging AI technology, the tool dynamically generates quizzes based on user-provided documents, offering instant feedback and detailed explanations.
-This approach facilitates deeper comprehension and retention of knowledge, ultimately enhancing the learning experience.
+Gemini Quizify generates quizzes from documents with various filetype support.
+It is designed for educators and students with an accessible and effective means to reinforce their understanding of any topic by offering instant feedback and detailed explanations, ultimately enhancing the learning experience.

+Tech stack: GCP (Vertex AI), Streamlit, Langchain, ChromaDB

 ## Features
-- **Dynamic Quiz Generation**: Create quizzes tailored to user-provided PDFs.
+- **Dynamic Quiz Generation**: Create customizable quizzes from PDFs tailored to your needs.
-- **Instant Feedback**: Receive immediate feedback on quiz responses to aid in understanding and retention.
+- **Instant Feedback**: Receive explanations for each quiz question and feedback on your answers to assist in understanding.
-- **Detailed Explanations**: Gain comprehensive explanations for each quiz question to deepen knowledge.
-- **User-Friendly Interface**: Easily navigate through the quiz with a seamless user interface built with Streamlit.
+- **User-Friendly Interface**: Easily navigate through the quiz with a Streamlit user interface.
-- **Customizable Quizzes**: Select topics and the number of questions to tailor the quiz to individual learning needs.

-## Tech Stack
-- **Google Cloud & Vertex AI**: Utilized for setting up the project, managing authentication, and leveraging advanced AI capabilities.
-- **Streamlit**: Employed for creating a user-friendly interface for document ingestion and quiz interaction.
-- **PyPDFLoader**: Used for processing PDFs and extracting content to generate quizzes.
-- **Vertex AI Embeddings & Langchain**: Implemented for embedding documents and generating context-aware quiz questions.
-- **Chroma DB**: Utilized for transforming and storing data to facilitate efficient quiz question generation.

-## Installation
-Prerequisites
+## Prerequisites
 - Python 3.7 or higher
 - Google Cloud account with Vertex AI enabled

-Setup Instructions
+## Setup
 1. Clone the Repository
 ```bash
 git clone https://github.com/lancegosu/quizify.git